idameitil/polyphenol-oxidases/README.md

 To make iTOL label files, run `python src/itol-label-files/make-itol-label-files.py`

 # Species tree
-A list of included species is made: `data/species-tree/species`.
+A list of included species is made by copying it from the "class-representatives" file: `data/species-tree/species`.

 This file is uploaded to timetree.org and the tree is saved in `data/species-tree/species.nwk`.